super-heavy-milk/blog/content/posts/implementing-a-stack.md

 ```

-One thing a keen reader may notice is that the code for `grow()` and `shrink()` is very similar, and could be refactored to cut down on some structural duplication.
+One thing a keen reader may notice is that the code for `grow()` and `shrink()` is similar, and could be refactored to cut down on some structural duplication.

 I prefer to do it this way as all the conditions for when a halving/doubling operation is necessary are completely local to the enclosing method.